 We check every 501(c)(3) applicant’s information in Guidestar to assess financial viability, governance, and other factors that reflect the stability of each organization.

-If your pre-qual application is approved, we will follow up to request proof of nonprofit status and demonstration of medical care for the animals in your charge.
+If your application receives preliminary approval, we will follow up to request verification of medical care for the animals in your charge.
 Otherwise, we will email you with the reason(s) your application is declined.

 Proof of tax exemption

-- If you use a veterinarian in your community: currently-dated letter signed by your primary veterinarian, on his/her letterhead, describing the type and frequency of medical care they provide the pets in your care
+If you use a veterinarian in your community: currently-dated letter signed by your primary veterinarian, on letterhead, describing the type and frequency of medical care they provide the pets in your care

-- If medical care is provided by in-house/staff veterinarians: currently-dated letter signed by your executive director, president or CEO, on his/her letterhead, confirming that necessary medical care is provided by your organization’s veterinary staff
+If medical care is provided by in-house/staff veterinarians: currently-dated letter signed by your executive director, president or CEO, on letterhead, confirming that necessary medical care is provided by your organization’s veterinary staff